DataDog/build-plugins/packages/plugins/error-tracking/README.md

-# RUM Plugin <!-- #omit in toc -->
+# Error Tracking Plugin <!-- #omit in toc -->

-Interact with our Real User Monitoring product (RUM) in Datadog directly from your build system.
+Interact with Error Tracking directly from your build system.

 <!-- The title and the following line will both be added to the root README.md  -->